bluecatlabs/network-vip/icmp_ratelimit/README.md

 Change _/path/to_ in the following steps to match the exact location of the script.

-Choose one of the following:
+Choose one of the following (you can have cron check more or less frequently by changing the interval, here: 10 min):

 1. Copy the script to the DNS server.
 Create a file in _/etc/cron.d_ with the following syntax: